 - Information concerning a user that the website or online service collects that can identify an individual when combined with an identifier described above

-Under this law, entities that collect PII data from users must conspicuously post a privacy policy outlining:
+Under this law, entities that collect PII must conspicuously post a privacy policy outlining:

 - The categories of PII collected and whom it’s shared with